ComedicChimera/chai-lang.dev/content/startup_guide/chapter4.md

 Unfortunately, that is where we must leave the for loop for now; however, keep the basics in the back of your mind as much further down the road we will be returning to explore the full power of this construct -- there is much left to explore.

+## Shadowing

+**Shadowing** is an important but simple behavior of variables.
+It occurs within any scope hierarchy and allows a variable named identically to that in a higher scope to "shadow" or stand in place of that higher variable.

+{{< alert theme="info" >}}For those unfamiliar, the term scope refers to the area over which a variable exists or is defined.
+For example, a variable defined in an if block is contained within the scope of that if block and cannot be used outside it.{{< /alert >}}

+Here is some example code that demonstrates this behavior.

+    let x = 0

+    if some_cond do
+        let x = 2 // No error occurs here
+        if some_other_cond do
+            println(x) // Prints `2` not `0`

+Although variables cannot be defined multiple times in the same scope, as you can see above it is possible to override their definitions in lower scopes.
+The variable `x` is shadowed by a variable of the same name defined in a lower scope.